LucasDelfino92/morrowindsharp/mw2.md

 ### Morrowind Code Patch

-This section contains specific instructions for the (re)installation of the Morrowind Code Patch, which you should have installed already in the **Setup** page.
-These instructions are mod-specific, hence why they were not mentioned in **Setup**.
+We have installed the Morrowind Code Patch in the **Setup** page.
+However, certain mods installed in this guide require specific instructions to work as intended, which is why we will be reinstalling the MCP.

+Please note that you don't need to reinstall all options from scratch: the Morrowind Code Patch **remembers your previously installed options**, meaning you just need to look for the ones mentioned below and install them accordingly.

 - (Game mechanics) Healthy appetite
   - Eating ingredients always succeeds, giving its first effect and skill advancement. **BTB's Game Improvements** removes the skill gain for consuming ingredients, and **Controlled Consumption (MMC Edit)** prevents you from spamming their consumption for overpowered effects.